 Dept. Action Timescale Carbon Red.
-PA Progress Dec 2022 Progress Dec 2023 Status Planning Policy Incorporate a policy on climate change adaptation in the local plan review Short - Being progressed through the Local Plan Review As Dec 22 Started Emergency Planning Regularly update the Emergency Plan for the borough in partnership with the County Council Short - Ongoing Ongoing On Track Planning Policy Ensure the Local Plan reflects the level of current and future flood risk, and development in flood risk areas is avoided.
-Short - Being progressed through the Local Plan Review As Dec 22 Started
+PA Progress Dec 2022 Progress Dec 2023 Status Planning Policy Incorporate a policy on climate change adaptation in the local plan review Short - Being progressed through the Local Plan Review As Dec 22 Started Emergency Planning Regularly update the Emergency Plan for the borough in partnership with the County Council Short Ongoing Ongoing On Track Planning Policy Ensure the Local Plan reflects the level of current and future flood risk, and development in flood risk areas is avoided.
+Short - Being progressed through the Local Plan Review As Dec 22 Started Planning Policy Ensure the Local Plan provides for linking habitat restoration and creation to improve access, flood protection and water quality.
+Short Being progressed through the Local Plan Review As Dec 22 Started Planning Policy Planning Ensure the installation and maintenance Medium Being progressed through the Local Plan Review and Planning Application decisions As Dec 22 Started Planning Policy Work with the Environment Agency, KCC and the Lower Medway Internal Drainage Board to manage flood risk and coastal erosion across Swale.
+Medium - Ongoing Ongoing On Track

-Planning Policy Ensure the Local Plan provides for linking habitat restoration and creation to improve access, flood protection and water quality.
-Short - Being progressed through the Local Plan Review As Dec 22 Started Planning Policy Ensure the installation and maintenance of green infrastructure via the Local Pan and suitable conditions or Section 106 agreements in subsequent developments.
-Short Medium Being progressed through the Local Plan Review As Dec 22 Started Planning Policy Work with the Environment Agency, KCC and the Lower Medway Internal Drainage Board to manage flood risk and coastal erosion across Swale.
-Medium Ongoing Ongoing On Track Planning Policy Work to restore natural processes within river systems to enhance water storage capacity and improve water quality.
+Planning Policy Work to restore natural processes within river systems to enhance water storage capacity and improve water quality.
 Medium - Green Grid responsibilities have been transferred from ECS to EL/CEE.
-Contact with LMIDB Started Planning Policy Develop and start to implement a Nature Recovery Network, linking habitat restoration and creation to improved access, flood protection and water quality Medium Small Planning: Being progressed through the Local Plan Review (Early stages, working with KNP/KWT) ECS: Green Grid responsibilities (including this action) have been transferred from ECS to EL/CEE As Dec 22 On track Planning Policy Work with Lower Medway Internal Drainage Board to minimize the longterm risk of flooding Short Ongoing Ongoing On track Emergency Planning Make sure everyone is able to access the information they need to assess any risk to their lives, livelihoods, health and prosperity posed by flooding and coastal erosion; Medium Flood Awareness Week promoted via social media As Dec 22 Started Emergency Planning Bring the public, private and third sectors together to work with communities and individuals to reduce the risk of harm - particularly those in vulnerable areas.
-Medium - Promote third party events As Dec 22 Started
+Contact with LMIDB Started Planning Policy Develop and start to implement a Nature Recovery Network, linking habitat restoration and creation to improved access, flood protection and water quality Medium Small Planning: Being progressed through the Local Plan Review (Early stages, working with KNP/KWT) ECS: Green Grid responsibilities (including this action) have been transferred from ECS to EL/CEE Planning Policy are working with KCC on the Local Nature Recovery Strategy.
+The Local Nature Recovery Network will be an important element of the forthcoming Local Plan.
+On track Planning Policy Work with Lower Medway Internal Drainage Board to minimize the long- term risk of flooding Short - Ongoing Ongoing On track Emergency Planning Make sure everyone is able to access the information they need to assess any risk to their lives, livelihoods, health and prosperity posed by flooding and coastal erosion; Medium Flood Awareness Week promoted via social media As Dec 22 Started Emergency Planning Bring the public, private and third sectors together to work with communities and individuals to reduce the risk of harm - particularly those in vulnerable areas.
+Medium Promote third party events As Dec 22 Started